AWS Big Data Blog

 The following screenshots show examples of how the CloudWatch metrics will appear on the console.

-The storage skew metrics will be similar to the following screenshot.
+The storage skew metrics will be similar to the above screenshot.
 Storage skew metrics shows the domain storage skew.
 If you hover over the graph, it shows the node list with available nodes in the domain.
 This list is sorted by the storage size (largest to smallest).
 The Lambda function will periodically post the latest storage skew results.

 The shard skew metrics will be similar to the following screenshot.
 Shard skew metrics show the domain shard skew.
 If you hover over the graph, it shows the node list with available nodes in the domain.
 This list is sorted by the shard size (largest to smallest).
 The Lambda function will periodically post the latest storage skew results.

 Storage skew occurs when one or more nodes within the domain has significantly more storage than other nodes.
 The CloudWatch metric will show higher deviation of storage usage for these nodes vs. other nodes.
 Similarly, shard skew occurs when one or more nodes has significantly more shards than others nodes.
 The CloudWatch metric will show higher deviation for these nodes vs. other nodes in the domain.
-When the domain storage or shard skew is detected, you can raise a support case to work with the AWS team for remediation actions.
-See How do I rebalance the uneven shard distribution in my Amazon OpenSearch Service cluster for information on how to take remediation actions to configure your domain shard strategy for optimal performance.

 Costs